 In this same debunking book, Sagan uses a fire-breathing dragon living in his garage as an example of skeptical thinking.
 He invites an open-minded individual to see his dragon.
 The visitor looks in the garage and sees nothing.

 Sagan explains the dragon is invisible.
 The visitor suggests sprinkling flour on the floor of the garage to detect the creature’s footprints.
 Sagan explains the invisible dragon floats.
 The visitor suggests an infrared camera.
 But the dragon’s fire is heatless, Sagan explains.

 Sagan concludes the dragon-in-the-garage example by saying:

-There is no way to prove my hypothesis that our energy is escorted to the fourth dimension when we die.
-That the inhabitants of this fourth dimension are the shadows of what we see in our third dimension prison.
-The shadows are our ghosts.
+There is no way to prove our energy is escorted to the fourth dimension when we die.
+Or that the inhabitants of this fourth dimension are the shadows of what we see in our third dimension prison, aka our ghosts.
 Because it is unprovable, does that render it baloney?

 To offer an answer, I repeat Sagan’s own words: “While we can not imagine the world of four dimensions, we can certainly think about it perfectly well.”

 And to Carl Sagan, I ask: Does your statement work both ways?
 Your inability to invalidate my hypothesis is not at all the same thing as proving it true.

 It is my belief that our imaginations set us free to think critically and skeptically, and only our heart can tell us if something is true or not.
 I mean, as a child, I never went looking for ghosts, but they found me.